 Welcome to AbandonedSoutheast.com!

-My obsession with abandoned places has inspired me to create this blog.
-My goal is to showcase the obscure, historic often forgotten places I have visited across the Southeast.
+My name is Leland Kent.
+In 2016, my obsession with abandoned places inspired me to create this blog.
+My goal is to showcase the obscure, sometimes historic, forgotten places I have visited across the Southeast.
 I hope to preserve the past through documentation and photographs.
 You can reach me at AbandonedSoutheast@gmail.com

 View all posts by Abandoned Southeast